arielmaslaton/alertsPriority/README.md

 ## Getting Started
 My approach taken is as follows:

-First, the algorithem iterate over the alerts file and for each alert:
+First, the algorithem iterate over the alerts file, and for each alert:

-Iterates over the priority rules map, from the highest priority to the lowest and try to find a match.
+It iterates over the priority rules map, from the highest priority to the lowest and try to find a match.

 The match is done first to 'type' and 'subtype',then try to match the titles.

 Since a title identifier could be a subset of an alert identifier a Knuth–Morris–Pratt algorithm was used to find a match.
-Boyer-Moore algorithm or suffix tree was considered as well but for our purpose Knuth–Morris–Pratt algorithm seems to be the most efficient in speed and complexity - O(n)
+Boyer-Moore algorithm or suffix tree was considered as well but for our purpose Knuth–Morris–Pratt algorithm seems to be the most efficient in terms of speed and complexity - O(n)

 After a full match is done, the results: Alert Priority Level, Alert ID, and alert timestamp are set in a list.

 The list size is the amount of priority levels within the priority rule map (meaning 6 in our case - but if the priority levels will increase so does the list size)

-Each element of the list (meaning priority level) contains a dictionary with the key being an alert ID and the value the timestamp
+Each element of the list (meaning priority level) contains a dictionary of all the alerts that were match for this oriority level, with the key being an alert ID and the value the timestamp

-The next step was to sort the timestamps in order to collect the most recent (highest priority) alerts.
+The next step was to sort the timestamps, in order to collect the most recent - highest priority - alerts.
-In order to do so a ciso8601 was used to parse the timestamp (ciso8601 seems to be the fastest way to parse a timestamp).
+In order to do so, a ciso8601 was used to parse the timestamp (ciso8601 seems to be the fastest way to parse a timestamp).
 Then it converts the timestamp to unix time for fast comparison.

-A reverse sort is done using a specific sorted() function in order to have first the most recent alerts for each priority (in recent python versions the dictionary insertion order is kept)
+A reverse sort is done using a specific sorted() function, in order to have first the most recent alerts for each priority (in recent python versions the dictionary insertion order is kept)

-After the sorting is done a list containing all the matched alerts by priority level sorted by time is received.
+After the sorting is done, a list containing all the matched alerts by priority level sorted by time is received.

-Next the algorithm takes the first configured number of cherry-picked alerts (4 in our case) starting from the highest priority, and insert them into a list(as well as print the results)
+Next the algorithm takes the first configured number of cherry-picked alerts (4 in our case) starting from the highest priority, and insert them into a list, as well as prints the results.

 ## Complexity
 Complexity calculation: